zongxp/zongxp.github.io/_pages/research.md

 Our research focuses on the following two interconnected areas:
  1. **motion correction** that eliminates artifacts in brain images and reduces errors in image-derived quantitative measures;
- 2. **Small vessel MRI methods** that can monitor early blood vessel lesions underlying cerebral small vessel disease.
+ 2. **small vessel MRI methods** that can monitor early blood vessel lesions underlying cerebral small vessel disease.

 ## 1. Motion correction